Drieam/LtiLauncher/README.md

          &iss=lti_launcher.com
          &target_link_uri=<tool_target_link_uri>

-6. Tool generates a state, saves this in a cookie and redirects the user to the launcher auth url (tool should know this based on the `iss` parameter)
+6. The tool generates a state, saves this in a cookie and redirects the user to the launcher auth URL (tool should know this based on the `iss` parameter)

        https://<platform_name>.lti-launcher.com/auth
          ?scope=openid